Safe Cat Food.

 These are plants that are MOST likely to become contaminated with the fungus mold that produces potentially deadly aflatoxin.
 Peanut hulls are often used as filler in cheap pet foods, and may appear on the Ingredient List as "vegetable fiber".

 A few brands of safe cat food were NOT a part of the 2007 pet food recall because they have never contained any wheat or wheat gluten - so there is no chance that any of the contaminated wheat gluten from China would be in the company's cat food.
-These companies' cat and dog foods contain only ingredients sourced in the U.S.A.
+These companies' cat and dog foods contain only safe and nutritious ingredients.

 One company's pet foods contain whole brown rice because it is a good source of nutrition that is well-absorbed by dogs and cats, but it has never contained any rice gluten.
 So there is no chance that this independent U.S. company's cat food would contain any of the contaminated rice gluten from China.

 This cat food is NOT made by Menu Foods or American Nutrition.
-It is made in the USA in a processing plant which is also APHIS certified to sell to the European market, where quality and safety standards for pet foods are much stricter than in the USA.
-This same government-inspected processing plant also makes food for humans.
+It is made in the USA in two processing plants which are also APHIS certified to sell to the European market, where quality and safety standards for pet foods are much stricter than in the USA.

-This U.S. company manufactures its pet foods in small batches so that their dog and cat foods are never more than 6 weeks old when they arrive fresh at your door.
-They use safe natural preservatives, not harmful chemicals like BHA, BHT or Ethoxyquin.
-(Those mass-produced supermarket brands of pet foods can be 12 to 18 months old before they are sold to you and fed to your cat.)
+This U.S. company manufactures its pet foods in small batches so that their dog and cat foods are generally 4 to 6 weeks old when they arrive fresh at your door.
+They use safe natural preservatives, not harmful artificial preservatives like BHA, BHT or Ethoxyquin.
+(Those mass-produced supermarket brands of pet foods can be more than 12 MONTHS old before they are sold to you and fed to your cat.)

 So if you want to end the torture and feel reassured that you are feeding a safe cat food to your precious pet, take a look at the top brands and check their ingredients.